Western Alliance Bancorp (NYSE:WAL) : Custom Pre-earnings Bullish Diagonal Trigger

 * Finally, here is how the custom strategy looks in Trade Machine:

 Again, the set-up is opening the at the money call option that is closest to 14-days to expiry (but expires after the earnings date) and selling the out of the money call option that is closest to 7-days to expiry (but expires before the earnings date).

 This entire trade closes after the 7-day options expire as it has been backtested.
 Here is the link to the custom strategy only available to Trade Machine members.

-RESULTSHere are the results over the last three-years in Western Alliance Bancorp:
+RESULTSHere are the results over the last two-years in Western Alliance Bancorp: